manticarodrigo/edumate-ios/README.md

 # edumate-ios
-A Swift frontend framework for Edumate.
+A Swift native iOS client for Edumate.